 Sharbing Works… In Theory

-Placing the Bookmaker side of an arbitrage bet at a high street shop, in theory at least, isn’t so different to doing it online.
-The process is usually as follows:
+Placing the Bookmaker side of an arbitrage bet at a high street shop, in theory at least, isn’t much different to doing it online.

 - A Sharber enters the high street Bookmaker.

 - An arb is detected at the online version of the Bookmaker.
 The Sharber is alerted of the opportunity by an arb feed on his/her smart phone.

 - The Sharber must quickly write out the betslip, and exchange money with the Bookmaker staff in order to place the bet before the odds change.

 - Once the bet is placed, the Sharber has the option to immediately Lay off the risk on Betfair, or wait until a later point to do so.
 This will secure a risk free profit.

 Sharbing sounds easy, right?